sorensabet/tradera_chatbot/README.md

    model.

 3. Semantic lookup tables:
-  a) Generate embeddings for all sentences in the FAQs and sitemap content, then store embeddings in a lookup table
+- Generate embeddings for all sentences in the FAQs and sitemap content, then store embeddings in a lookup table
-  b) Generate embeddings for the question asked by the user
+- Generate embeddings for the question asked by the user
-  c) Evaluate cosine similarity between the user question and the sentences in the lookup tables.
+- Evaluate cosine similarity between the user question and the sentences in the lookup tables.
 Identify the 10 closest sentences
-  d) Recover the full context around the 10 most similar sentences to the user question.
+- Recover the full context around the 10 most similar sentences to the user question.
 Concatenate the context together and keep the first 3000 tokens.
-  e) Send the narrowed down context and the user question into a gpt-3.5-turbo model, and ask GPT to answer the question if it was found or say that the answer
-     is not present otherwise.
+- Send the narrowed down context and the user question into a gpt-3.5-turbo model, and ask GPT to answer the question if it was found or say that the answer is not present otherwise.